 Originally published on September 2019.
 Updated with new content January 2023

 A successful communication strategy should focus on growing your business while also keeping current clients happy.
 Learn how to create one in this guide.

 We’ve talked at length about communication plans and how to make them on this blog.

 However, marketing project management communication strategies go far beyond project and client communication.
 You have to communicate with employees, partners, and current and potential clients.

 Your communication strategy.

-This strategy deals with all the messy, complicated nuances of agency communication.
+This strategy deals with all the messy, complicated nuances of communication.
 From translating your values into marketing collateral to ironing out the kinks in your client emails, everything comes under the purview of your communication strategy.

 Think of it as the sum of all your external, non-client communication.
 From the blog posts you create to the case studies you promote, everything comes under the purview of your marketing communications strategy.

 Crafting this strategy is a matter of translating your brand, positioning, and benefits into a format that meets market demands.

 For instance, if you sell SEO services to doctors, your communication strategy would focus on: